Code Style: Vue

-Use this page to configure formatting options for Vue files.
+Use this page to configure code style options for Vue files.
 When you change these settings, the Preview pane shows how this will affect your code.

 Specify which top-level tags should have their content indented, by default, indentation is applied only to code inside

 template tags.
 Also decide on whether indentation should be uniform for all top-level tags or depend on the language used, for example, be HTML or Pug-specific.